Tutorial

 }

-The HTTP API is now complete.
-Let’s start up the API server.
+The Hypermedia API is complete!
+Let’s start the API server.

 php -S 127.0.0.1:8081 bin/app.php